The Great Silkie of Sule Skerry: Ballad tunes

 The original tune was preserved by Andersson, who heard it sung by John Sinclair on the island of Flotta, Orkney.
 Andersson said, "I had no idea at the time that I was the first person to write down the tune.
 The pure pentatonic form of it and the beautiful melodic line showed me that it was a very ancient melody that I had set on paper".

 The best known tune today is non-traditional, having been written by Jim Waters in 1954.
 Child was interested only in the texts of the ballads he collected, and Jim explains that the tune was "just the best I could do as a way to get a fine ballad sung".
 Over the next two years, he introduced the ballad to the Boston area at a time when "hootenannies" filled the Great Court of MIT on a weekly basis (before recorded folk songs were widely available).
 Jim Butler added the song to his repertoire, according to his notes, in October 1954, on a page labelled "MITOC Supp.", being the MIT Outing Club addition to his typewritten Child Ballads.
 Butler taught the song to several people, including Bonnie Dobson.
 This is the tune that Joan Baez popularized as "Silkie" in the early 1960s.
+Waters' own daughter recorded a version of the song in 2024.

 Although Jean Redpath disparaged Water's tune as "phony", preferring a longer version of Child 113 to another tune, by 1965, Jim Butler had heard Waters' tune sung by a Scottish student at the University of British Columbia, unaccompanied in the traditional style, and under the impression that he had learned it from his grandfather.
 "This has to be one of the most flattering things that has ever happened to me", added Waters, who eventually copyrighted his version and assigned it to Folk Legacy Records.
 Folk Legacy reassigned all copyright interest to James Waters in August, 2012.

 American folksinger Pete Seeger set the poem I Come and Stand at Every Door by Turkish poet Nâzım Hikmet to Waters's tune for "The Great Silkie" in the early 1950s.
 In this version, the song takes the point of view of a child victim of atomic warfare.